 other psychotropic medications.
 Patients may have reported multiple adverse

-reactions during the study; thus, patients may be included in more than one
+reactions during the trial; thus, patients may be included in more than 1

 b In the overall bipolar and other mood disorders clinical trials, the rate of serious rash was 0.08% (1 of 1,233) of adult patients who received LAMICTAL as initial monotherapy and 0.13% (2 of 1,538) of adult patients who received LAMICTAL as adjunctive therapy [see WARNINGS AND PRECAUTIONS].